Everything You Need to Know About German Reflexive Verbs

 Sarah stellte sich ein Einhorn vor.
 (Sarah imagined a unicorn.)

 If you’d like to add a few German reflexive verbs to your vocabulary studies, check out this list of common reflexive verbs.
-Remember to include the case in your memorization practices, as well.
+Remember to include the case in your memorization practice.

 - Read Nancy Thuleen’s handout on German reflexive verbs and how they compare in English.
 For more examples of proper word order, see the bottom of her handout.

-- Practice daily with Quizlet flashcards to further reinforce this lesson on German reflexive verbs.
+- Practice daily with Quizlet flashcards or a conjugation app to further reinforce this lesson on German reflexive verbs.
 The more reflexive verbs you know, the better a speaker you’ll be.

 - Translate sentences using various reflexive verbs from English to German and vice versa.